stormboy/whims/README.md

 ###Run

-Make sure an MQTT server is running on localhost, or where mqttHost is set in settings.json.
+Make sure an MQTT server is running on the host and port specified in settings.json.

 To run, type the following in the root of the project